eolesinski/poliscipy/docs/merging-data.md

 <div style="display: flex; align-items: center; gap: 20px;">
   <div style="flex: 3;">
     <p>The final scenario where plotting defecting voters can be useful is when an electoral college voter is unable to cast their vote.
 In such cases, the vote may not be counted, even if it was intended for the winning candidate.
 For example, in 1864, one of Nevada's three electoral voters was caught in a snowstorm and could not cast their vote.
 Since there was no established procedure for handling absent voters at the time, the state only cast two votes for President Lincoln.
-PoliSciPy represents this scenario in <a href="https://eolesinski.github.io/poliscipy/example-3.html">Example 3</a> of the Tutorials and Examples section.
+PoliSciPy represents this scenario in <a href="https://eolesinski.github.io/poliscipy/example-3.html">Example 3</a> of the Examples section.
 By default, absent electoral votes are shown inside a dark grey box (see image to the right for reference).</p>
   </div>
   <div style="flex: 1; text-align: center;">
     <img src="assets/nevada-picture.png" alt="Electoral College Map" style="width: 200px;">